 A hamstring strain or pulled hamstring is felt as a sudden sharp pain at the back of the thigh.
 This hamstring injury is very common and is graded depending on the severity of the damage.
 A mild strain can simply be tightness in the muscle but a severe strain involves a tear.
 Treatment involves immediate first aid including rest, ice, and compression followed by a full rehabilitation and exercise program.

 Symptoms of a hamstring strain usually consist of a sudden sharp pain at the back of the thigh.
 This can occur whilst sprinting or performing a fast stretching movement such as a high kick.
 Hamstring strains are graded 1, 2 or 3 depending on how bad they are.
-With a grade 1 injury the athlete may have tightness in back of the thigh but will be able to walk normally.
+With a grade 1 injury, the athlete may have tightness in the back of the thigh but will be able to walk normally.
 They will be aware of some discomfort and unable to operate at full speed.

 With a grade 2 strain gait will be affected and they will most likely be limping.
 Sudden twinges of pain during activity will occur.
 They may notice some swelling and pain will be reproduced when pressing in on the hamstring muscle (palpating) as well as trying to bend the knee against resistance.

 A grade 3 hamstring strain is a severe injury involving a tear to half or all of the muscle.
 The athlete may need crutches to walk and will feel severe pain and weakness in the muscle.
 Swelling will be noticeable immediately and bruising will usually appear within 24 hours.
 Seek medical attention immediately if you suspect a severe grade 2 or 3 injury.